betterscientificsoftware/bssw-tutorial-sc20/handson-m02-agile.md

 * Community version:
   - http://contributor-covenant.org
-  - Policy is living document:
+  - Policy is living document
     - Informal good practices added.
     - Avoidable bad situations addressed.

 ### Step 3a: Create Issues
 1. Select the Issues tab.
 2. Click on New Issue.
-3. Type in task statement 1 (from list).
+3. Type in the task statement in the title and body.
-   - Type in title only.
 4. Click Submit new issue
 5. Repeat.

 ### Step 3b: Create Initiation Checklist
 1. Select the Issues tab.
 2. Click on New Issue.
-3. Select a classmate.
-4. Type in title: Pat Evans Initiation Checklist
+3. Type in title: Our groups Initiaton Checklist.
-5. Add checklist items:
+4. Add checklist items in the body:
    - Use syntax: [  ]  Description

 ### Step 4: Create Kanban Board
-1. Select Projects tab
+1. Select Projects tab.
-2. Click New Project
+2. Click Create A Project.
-3. Use title
+3. Use title.
    - Team Kanban board
+4. Select none as Project template.
 4. Add these columns:
    - Backlog, Ready, In progress, In review, Done.
 5. Click on +Add cards (upper right).
    - Move each issue to the proper Kanban column

 ### Next Steps: Real Life
-* Create a GitHub Org and set of repos for your team:
+* Create a GitHub Organization and set of repos for your team:
-  - Each team member has an individual repo.
+  - Each team member has an individual repository.
-  - Each project has a repo.
+  - Each project has a repository.
-  - One special repo for issues.
+  - One special repository for issues.
 * Track all work:
   - Use checklists for initiation, exit, any big new effort.
   - Create Kanban board.
 Keep it current.